Is there life without credit cards? And if so, is it worth living?

 Yet there are those who have declared, “Enough is enough!” and dedicated themselves to lives sans credit cards.

-According to the Fair Isaac Corp., creator of the popular FICO credit scoring model, about 20 to 25 million people in the United States do not have anycredit.
+According to FICO, creator of the most-popular credit scoring model, about 20 to 25 million people in the United States do not have anycredit.
 An additional 30 to 35 million U.S. residents have a minimal amount of credit history, according to Fair Isaac statistics.
 These figures mean that approximately one in five people Americans do not have access to traditional credit.

 No credit, no choice